 For many first-time offenders, an arrest for operating a vehicle while intoxicated (OWI) is extremely stressful and overwhelming.
 It might be tempting to freak out and shut down despite the fact the judicial system is moving fast without you.
 Don’t get left behind and stuck with serious statutory penalties.
 Find dedicated counsel and help with attorney J. Dallo at Dallo Law, P.C..

 Attorney Dallo has years of experience handling Michigan OWI, OWVI, OWPD, and other related offenses.
 His dedication, resilience, knowledge, and resources has brought positive results for numerous clients who can finally move on with their lives.
 To set up your first free consultation with Mr. Dallo, call our number at (248) 283-7000.
-Dallo Law, P.C. accepts clients throughout the greater Oakland County and Macomb County area including Clinton Township, Warren, Sterling Heights, Mount Clemens, St. Clair Shores, Utica, Romeo, Fraser, New Baltimore, Pontiac, Troy, Waterford Township, Clarkston, Rochester Hills, Royal Oaks, Bloomfield Hills and Auburn Hills.
+Dallo Law, P.C. accepts clients throughout the greater Oakland County and Macomb County area including Clinton Township, Warren, Sterling Heights, Mount Clemens, Birmingham, St. Clair Shores, Utica, Romeo, Fraser, New Baltimore, Pontiac, Troy, Waterford Township, Clarkston, Rochester Hills, Royal Oaks, Bloomfield Hills and Auburn Hills.

 - What Happens with Your First DUI in Michigan?